Birds in the Trap Sing McKnight: Recording and production

 On July 18, 2016, in an interview with DJ Whoo Kid, Scott revealed that his biggest musical influence is Kid Cudi.
 It was announced that Cudi would be appearing on the album.
 This was revealed a month after Cudi announced that Scott would appear on his respective solo album, Passion, Pain & Demon Slayin'.

 Release and promotion

 On August 12, 2016, Scott premiered a song, "The Hooch" on the debut episode of his new Apple Music radio show Wav Radio with Chase B. The song was produced by Vinylz, Allen Ritter, Boi-1da and Mike Dean.
 Scott announced that the album would be released on August 26.
 On August 19, Scott premiered the new song, "Black Mass" on Wav Radio with Chase B. The song was produced by Murda Beatz and Cubeatz.
+The album was originally released through a fake mixtape named Days Before Birds, which leaked online on streaming platforms without promotion or any warning.

 On September 2, 2016, Scott premiered the album with Chase B on Wav Radio.
 Scott then released the new song, "RaRa".
 The song features a guest appearance from American rapper Lil Uzi Vert, with the production was handled by TM88 and Cubeatz.